ManavJani07/Smart-Wi-Fi-Scocket-With-Anedya-IOT/README.md

    - Install thePubSubClient,ESP8266WiFi,WiFiClientSecure,ArduinoJson,TimeLib,DHT.h libraries in the Arduino IDE.
    - Write or paste the deviceID & connectionkey provided by anedya iot.
    - Add ssid (your wifi password) & pass (your wifi password) into the code.
    - Upload the code to the ESP8266

+4. **Set Up Anedya-IOT**:
+   - Install the Arduino IDE on your computer.
+   - Add the ESP8266 board to the Arduino IDE.
+   - Install thePubSubClient,ESP8266WiFi,WiFiClientSecure,ArduinoJson,TimeLib,DHT.h libraries in the Arduino IDE.
+   - Write or paste the deviceID & connectionkey provided by anedya iot.
+   - Add ssid (your wifi password) & pass (your wifi password) into the code.
+   - Upload the code to the ESP8266
 ## Usage

 1. Plug your electronic device into the switchboard socket.